performancecopilot/pcp2pdf/README.md

 Caveats
 =======

-Except when running with Python versions (\<= 2.6), pcp2pdf will run in SMP mode and use all of the available CPUs to generate the graphs.
-It won't do that on older Python stacks, due to a number of issues that were encountered on such systems (it will just be a tad slower).

 By default pcp2pdf uses a DPI value of 200.
 While this gives high-quality looking graphs it takes quite a bit of memory and CPU time.
 It is possible to reduce both RAM and CPU usage by setting a smaller DPI value in `pcp2pdf.conf` or with the `--dpi` switch.

+Note that `pcp2pdf` is SMP aware and will use all the CPUs to render the graphs.

 Bugs
 ====